-It's a recurring nightmare.
-Charleroi 2020.
+Any way I had a terrible dream last night.
+Charleroi 2022.
 Jean Claude Van Damme is hosting with a script in rhyming triplets.
 The venue puts mayo in the beer.
 Every song is a ballad.
-Technotronic do "Pump up the Jam" in the interval act dressed as that statute of the boy taking a piss whilst three English fans sing along with the words to "Pump up the Bitter" (brew it brew it) instead.
+Technotronic do "Pump up the Jam" in the interval act dressed as that statue of the boy taking a piss whilst three English fans sing along with the words to "Pump up the Bitter" (brew it brew it) instead.
 It's worse than that year Ireland held it in a cowshed.
 It's Belgium.
 The Aldershot of Europe.